 In people who have had a heart attack or stroke, or who have certain forms of cardiovascular disease (disease affecting the heart or blood vessels), it is well known that taking daily, low-dose aspirin significantly reduces the risk of having another heart attack or stroke, or of dying from cardiovascular disease.
 Given the known benefits of aspirin for people who already have cardiovascular disease, researchers have explored whether taking aspirin might protect people who have no known cardiovascular disease.
 They have discovered that aspirin can protect against not only certain cardiovascular events, but may also protect against some forms of cancer.

-The use of aspirin in the prevention of the complications or recurrence of an established condition—called “secondary prevention”—is discussed elsewhere.
-(See "Patient information: Heart attack (Beyond the Basics)" and "Patient information: Ischemic stroke treatment (Beyond the Basics)".)
+The use of aspirin in the prevention of the complications or recurrence of an established condition (called “secondary prevention”) is discussed elsewhere.
+(See "Patient education: Heart attack (Beyond the Basics)" and "Patient education: Ischemic stroke treatment (Beyond the Basics)".)

 HOW ASPIRIN PREVENTS DISEASE